Are you curious about sidewalk shoveling rules, weeds, or RVs parked on streets? Find answers to common code enforcement questions.

 No vegetation can be taller than 1 foot.
 Vegetation includes grass, brush, and weeds.
 This does not include trees, shrubs, cultivated flowers, or vegetables.
-Visit IPMC definitions in Municode for more information.
+The City of Arvada has adopted the 2009 IPMC Code, which provides more information.

 Can Recreational Vehicles or Equipment be Parked on My Street?

 Recreational equipment is not allowed to be stored on a public street.
 This includes recreational vehicles, boats, travel trailers, tent trailers, and so on.
 They can park on a street for up to 72 hours.
 When parked on a street within this timeframe, they cannot be used for living or sleeping.
 To read the full ordinance, visit Parking, Storage and Use of Major Recreation vehicles on Municode.